 The ongoing UKRI open access policy review aims to standardise policies across UKRI and is now described under the broad heading of open research emphasising transparency, reproducibility and research integrity as well as improving public value from research and innovation.
 Several other funders are also moving beyond open access and open data to an overarching policy on open research, including Wellcome and the European Union.
 Instead of a data management plan, Wellcome advocate an ‘outputs management plan‘ emphasising data, software and materials management.

-Increasingly, universities, and especially their Libraries, are also promoting open research practices with several following the lead of the University of Reading in publishing a formal ‘position statement’:
+Increasingly, universities, and especially their Libraries, are also promoting open research practices with several following the lead of the University of Reading in publishing a formal ‘position statement’ or policy:

 - University of Reading Statement on Open Research

 - University of Cambridge open research position statement

 - University of Manchester position statement on Open Research